technical-margins/material-margins/docs/en/blog/posts/documation_2025.md

 In the end, beneath the technological veneer, the fundamental questions remain: what gives value and meaning to our work?
 How does our profession contribute to the common good?
 What place do we want humans to have in our organisations?

-Rather than simply "adapting" to a technological future presented as inevitable, perhaps we should aspire to invent it, to shape it according to our values, aspirations, and vision of what human work should be in the AI age.
+Rather than simply "adapting" to a technological future presented as inevitable, maybe we should aspire to invent it, to shape it according to our values, aspirations, and vision of what human work should be in the AI age.

 Because if there's one thing AI can never do for us, it's decide what kind of world we want to build with it.